-• The shape of the erosion head for ISTD was optimized based on the results of CFD simulations to maximize the uniformity of the shear stress.
+• The shape of the erosion head was further optimized based on the results of CFD simulations to consider both the uniformity of the shear stress and the suction performance of ISTD.

 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).